mattt/Ontology/README.md

 2. `TimeZone` from the `DateTime` object (if specified)
 3. GMT/UTC (default fallback)

+## License

+This project is available under the MIT license.
+See the LICENSE file for more info.

 ## Legal

 Apple Weather and Weather are trademarks of Apple Inc.
 This project is not affiliated with, endorsed, or sponsored by Apple Inc.

-## License

-This project is licensed under the Apache License, Version 2.0.

 [schema.org]: https://schema.org
 [json-ld]: https://json-ld.org